sharpdev-me/SNKMD/README.md

 ## Running

 ### Windows
-Download this repository, `cd` into it and then run `engine/love/love.exe --console .`.
-You need to have Steam up to run it successfully.
+Download and unzip the repository with a program like WinRar or 7-Zip, then double-click on `launch_game.bat`.
+You need to have Steam running to launch the game.

 ### Linux
-Download this repository and `cd` into it.
-You will need to install `luasteam.so` for LOVE and `libsteam_api.so` from the Steamworks SDK.
-A tutorial will be provided in the future.
-You can then run `love --console .` to run LOVE in the current directory.
+First, install [LÖVE](https://love2d.org).
+You'll need to have `libsteam_api.so` ready from the [Steamworks SDK](https://partner.steamgames.com/doc/sdk).
+Take a look at all the DLLs in `engine/love/` to see what libraries you need to have installed.
+You can then run `love --console .` to run LOVE in the current directory to launch the game.

 ## Screenshots
 A modded unit, the Bishop, displayed in the shop